SovereignCloudStack/standards/Standards/scs-0200-v1-using-sonobuoy-for-kaas-conformance-tests.md

 ---
-title: Sonobuoy - KaaS conformance test framework
+title: Using Sonobuoy for KaaS conformance tests
 type: Decision Record
 status: Draft
 track: KaaS
 ---

-## Introduction - Motivation
+## Motivation

 With the [k8s-cluster-api-provider][k8s-api], the SCS provides a tool to generate and manage k8s clusters on top of its IaaS infrastructure.
 As part of the application, [Sonobuoy][sonobuoy] is used as a test suite to execute the official [Kubernetes e2e tests][k8s-e2e-tests].
-Future and existing conformance tests derived from SCS standards are perhaps part of these tests and could therefore be provided by running the integrated [Sonobuoy e2e test plugin][e2e test plugin].
+We expect that current and future tests derived from SCS standards will benefit from (or even require) the testing mechanisms that Sonobuoy provides.

 Apart from running the Kubernetes e2e tests, Sonobuoy also allows users to write their own tests and apply them as a self-managed [plugin][sonobuoy-plugin-docu].
-All tests not provided by the [e2e test plugin][e2e test plugin] could therefore be written by the respective SCS teams responsible for the standards or tests and then be made executable with Sonobuoy.
+All tests not provided by the [e2e test plugin][e2e-test-plugin] could therefore be written by the respective SCS teams responsible for the standards or tests and then be made executable with Sonobuoy.
 Hence, Sonobuoy could provide both a pre-done test suite and a framework to write additional conformance tests required for SCS.